Alonzo A. Skinner: Political career

-Beginning in December 1846 Skinner served as a circuit judge for the Provisional Government of Oregon.
+Beginning in December 1846 Skinner, served as a circuit judge for the Provisional Government of Oregon.
 In that position he would travel from March through November to the county courts as a circuit rider.
 He was paid a salary of $800 per year for the job and served until 1849 when the Territorial Government arrived and judge Orville C. Pratt took over for Skinner.
 Later in 1849 Native Americans attacked and killed an American settler at Fort Steilacoom in Lewis County, after which chief justice William P. Bryant traveled to the fort for a trial of six defendants.
 Bryant brought along Skinner to serve as the prosecutor, and two of the six defendants were convicted and executed.

-After this in June 1850 he became a member of an Indian Commission set up by the United States government to negotiate treaties with the tribes west of the Cascade Mountains in Oregon.
-This commission was created because of the Donation Land Act in 1850 allowed citizens to settle up to 640 acre and the government wanted the lands west of the Cascades for settlement and to move the Native Americans to Eastern Oregon.
-However, Skinner and his fellow commissioners John P. Gaines and Beverly S. Allen were only able to get treaties signed that allowed the tribes to remain on the west side and in the foothills of the Willamette Valley.
-The commission ratified 19 treaties and was then disbanded in February 1851.
+In June 1850, Skinner became a member of an Indian Commission established by the United States government to negotiate treaties with the tribes west of the Cascade Mountains in Oregon.
+The commission was established to guarantee the provisions of the Donation Land Claim Act, which allowed white or mixed native-white settlers to lay legal claim to up to 640 acres (2.6 km^{2}) of worked land in the Oregon Territory.
+The government wanted lands west of the Cascades for settlement and sought to push Native American tribes into Eastern Oregon.
+Skinner, alongside fellow commissioners John P. Gaines and Beverly S. Allen, negotiated the sale of native lands to the federal government, though they refused to relocate, and remained in the foothills of the Willamette Valley.
+The commission's members justification for the concession was the scarcity of white workers and thus high demand for native labor.
+The commission negotiated 19 treaties, though none were ratified.
+It was abolished in February 1851.

-In 1851, Alonzo Skinner was appointed as an Indian agent by the government for Southern Oregon.
+In 1851, Alonzo Skinner was appointed as an Indian agent for Southern Oregon.
 In 1853 he ran against former governor Joseph Lane for the position of territorial delegate to Congress for the Oregon Territory.
-As a Whig party candidate Skinner lost to Lane the Democrat while calling for a transcontinental railroad in his campaign.
-Next in 1856 after moving to Pacific City, Washington, he married Elizabeth Hopkins Lincoln on May 22.
+As a Whig party candidate, Skinner called for the construction of a transcontinental railroad, but ultimately lost the campaign.
+In 1856, after moving to Pacific City, Washington, he married Elizabeth Hopkins Lincoln on May 22.
 Hopkins was a teacher in Vermont sent by Governor Slade to Oregon City.
-The two would then teach in Astoria, Oregon.
-Two years later the couple had moved to Willamina, Oregon in the Yamhill Valley where Alonzo had set up a land claim in 1850.
+The two would go on to teach in Astoria, Oregon.
+Two years later, the couple moved to Willamina, Oregon in the Yamhill Valley, where Alonzo had established a land claim in 1850.
 The Skinners then moved to Eugene, Oregon where Alonzo returned to law practice.
-While in Eugene he served as the city's recorder and as a clerk for the county, elected to the latter as a Republican in 1862.
-During the American Civil War Skinner was an assistant provost marshal for the United States Army as a civilian.
+While in Eugene, he served as the city's recorder and as county clerk, elected to the latter as a Republican in 1862.
+During the Civil War, Skinner served as an assistant provost marshal for the United States Army as a civilian.

-Then in 1866, he was appointed by Oregon Governor George Lemuel Woods to the Oregon Supreme Court to replace Riley E. Stratton who had died in office.
-Skinner served on the state's highest court until 1867 when he was replaced by John Kelsay who had won the election.
+In 1866, Skinner was appointed by Oregon Governor George Lemuel Woods to the Oregon Supreme Court to replace Riley E. Stratton, who had died in office.
+Skinner served on the state's highest court until 1867, when he was replaced by John Kelsay.